borzunov/cpmoptimize/README.md

 An optimized loop may run slower on a small number of iterations (it can be seen at the chart above) because it requires some time to construct the matrices and check the types.
 You can set the __*iters_limit*__ parameter to neutralize this effect.
 Then hook will check number of the iterations in the loop before executing optimization and will cancel optimization if this number doesn't exceed the given parameter.

 The limit is set to *5000* by default.
-It can't be set lesser than *2* iterations.
+Minimal value is *2* iterations.

 It's clear that the best value of the parameter is the point of intersection of the lines on the chart corresponding to the execution time of the original and optimized variants of the function.
 Then the function can choose the fastest algorithm in each case: